 PayPal

 PayPal is arguably the best known of all the virtual wallet services, founded in 2000 and acquired by eBay in 2002 for $1.5 billion, it has become the online payment method of choice for millions of online purchasers worldwide.
 According to Wikipedia, in 2008 PayPal processed around $60 billion worth of online transactions.
-They beat a hasty retreat from the online gambling market in 2006 following the passing of UIGEA, but are now returning, and the list of casinos offering PayPal is slowly growing.
+By 2023 this figure had grown to over $1 trillion.

 PayPal allows registered account holders to pay participating merchants as well as send money to other user’s email address.